jlangch/venice/doc/readme/shell-scripts.md

 The REPL let's you interactively run and test commands.

-If you need to deal with processes the `sh` function is the place to go (see the Venice _cheatsheet_ for details)
+The `sh` function is the swiss army knife to deal with the native process of the underlying operating system (see the Venice _cheatsheet_ for details).

 ```clojure
 (sh "kill" "-9" 56789 :throw-ex true)